yebor974/filament-renew-password/README.md

 You can make your own criteria by implement `needRenewPassword` function on your Authentication Model (User).
 In this case, you will certainly need to customize the `RenewPassword` simple page described above.

-## Migration V1 to V2
+## Migrate from V1 to V2

-The version 2 no longer automatically enables the password renewal process.
+The V2 no longer automatically enables the password renewal process.
 You must define the processes to use according to the documentation above.
 Additionally, there are no longer any associated configuration files or .env variables.

 To migrate to V2 and enable the recurring renewal process, you need to call the `passwordExpiresIn` function during your plugin initialization with the renewal period in days: